dialogueone-dev/IT-documentation/Product_documentations/visma_time/Employees/new_employees.md

 There are two ways of creating new employees in Visma Time, depending on whether they already have a CPR number or not.

+> [!NOTE]
+> The email must be filled in Visma Løn for the employee to be created (as the email is used as the username in order to use Microsoft SSO).

 ### The New Employee has a CPR Number

 If the new employee has a CPR number, they should first be created in Visma Løn and will then appear under "Nye lønmodtagere" in "Medarbejdere" in Visma Time.
 The employee should then be created in Visma Time as follows: